This 33-apartment, Grade II listed, mixed used scheme is now complete in Alnwick after being mothballed in 2008.

-Major restoration, refurbishment and extension of a traditional cottage with a freestanding, oak-framed studio garage in the extensive, landscaped grounds.
+Major restoration, refurbishment and extension of a traditional Walkworth cottage completed in 2017.
+The project included a freestanding, oak-framed studio garage in the extensive, landscaped grounds.

 The new, traditional-style extension is flooded with light from frameless ridge and roof glazing and floor to ceiling sliding doors.